jrizani/JRSpinner/README.md

 }
 ```

-And implement the dependency to your app-level build-gradle
+Implement the dependency to your app-level build-gradle

 ```gradle
 dependencies {